aws-samples/aws-serverless-feedback-app/README.md

 - Hosting a React App on AWS Amplify
 - Deploying a React App on AWS Amplify using AWS CDK
 - Building a Serverless Application with AWS SAM
-- Orchestrating Lambda Function with AWS Step Function
+- Orchestrating Lambda Functions with AWS Step Function
 - Sentiment Analysis with Amazon Comprehend SDK
 - Notification via Integration with Chime Webhooks
 - Building a CI/CD Pipeline with AWS CDK